The 18 HIPAA Identifiers

 If your compliance team determines that text extraction constitutes "access to PHI," a BAA may be required.
 Consult your HIPAA compliance officer.

-Simple Pricing
+Pricing

-Unlimited for 24 hours
+24 hours from purchase

 HIPAA Redaction FAQ